 Choosing to Make a Difference – Justin Morris

-Sometimes a small gesture can make a huge impact – like walking by someone’s hospital room and giving a quick thumbs up, or a “you’re looking well today.”
+Sometimes a small gesture can make a huge impact – like walking by someone’s hospital room and giving a quick thumbs-up, or a “you’re looking well today.”
 For Helga and Daniel Ledene, from Brooks, a young registered nurse named Justin Morris made a lasting impact.

 When asked why they donate to the Medicine Hat & District Health Foundation, Helga explained that the care her husband received as a patient in Unit 4 West at the Medicine Hat Regional Hospital last year prompted them to give back to local healthcare as “grateful patients”.

 As Helga explained, at the time of his admittance, Daniel’s health had been failing and he was not having his best moments.
 Justin took the time to make a connection by talking about their shared backgrounds, as he had grown up in the Brooks area, and they have mutual family friends.
 This connection made a big difference to Daniel’s time in the hospital and created a lasting impression.
-In Helga’s words, “Justin had a lovely demeanor and approach, and really seemed to care.
+In Helga’s words, “Justin had a lovely demeanour and approach, and really seemed to care.
 He took moments to make a difference.”

 Justin has been a registered nurse for 8 years.
 Following a short career as a welder, he changed paths and took his nursing training through Medicine Hat College.
 He likes to say he moved east from Brooks and only made it as far as Medicine Hat.
 Justin chose to become a nurse after suffering a serious accident and losing two close friends to brain cancer.
 The time he spent in hospitals, as a friend and as a patient, motivated him to pursue nursing as a career.